asdf-format/asdf/docs/asdf/developer_overview.rst

 added to the  ``OrderedLoader`` class by use of the base class add_constructor method.
-This function flattens the mapping and returns an ``OrderedDict`` of the property attributes (This needs some deep understanding of how the yaml parser actually works, which I don't have at the  moment.
+This function flattens the mapping and returns an ``OrderedDict`` of the property attributes (This needs some deep understanding of how the yaml parser actually works, which is not covered here.
 Apparently mappings can be represented as nested trees as the yaml is originally parsed.
 Or something like that.)